TomaszTrebacz/nestjs-rest-cucumber/README.md

    │  └──cats.utils.ts
    ├──entities - MikroORM entities
    │  └──cat.entity.ts
-   ├──list-args - graphql args definitions for list queries/resolvers │  └──cats.args.ts
-   ├──loaders - request scoped data-loaders to avoid graphql n+1 problem │  └──cats.loader.ts
-   ├──models - graphql models that can be returned by queries/mutations (loaders should be used here to fetch related data) │  └──cat.model.ts
+   ├──dtos - dtos that can be returned by endpoints
+   │  └──cat.dto.ts
-   ├──mutations - graphql mutations used to change data (each mutation should be places in separate file which contains mutation handler logic with Input and Payload types)
+   ├──endpoints - each endpoint should be placed in separate file containing class with handler method which describes endpoint properties
    │  ├──create-cat.mutation.ts
-   │  └──create-cat.mutation.e2e.test.ts - every mutation should have dedicated test file which tests every mutation edge case
+   │  └──create-cat.mutation.e2e.test.ts - every endpoint should have dedicated test file which tests every response edge case
-   ├──queries - graphql queries used to fetch data (structure similar to mutations directory) │  ├──cat.query.ts
-   │  └──cat.query.e2e.test.ts
-   ├──services - stores shared logic used across mutations and queries │  └──cats.service.ts
+   ├──services - stores shared logic used across endpoints │  └──cats.service.ts
-   ├──cats.constant.ts - stores constant data related to module like errors or validation decorators └──cats.module.ts - merges all module providers (loaders, models, mutations, queries, services)
+   ├──cats.constant.ts - stores constant data related to module like errors or validation decorators └──cats.module.ts - merges all module providers (entities, endpoints, services)
 ```

 ### Testing

-Every query/mutation should be tested with e2e tests that covers every of it's allowed responses.
+Every endpoint should be tested with e2e tests that covers every of it's allowed responses.

 To run e2e tests call:
 ```